 It is extremely important that the school be notified if your phone number is changed or is no longer in service.
 We also ask that you provide us with your cell phone number in case we are unable to reach you at home or work.
 Our goal is to be able to quickly communicate with you in case of an emergency involving your child.

 Each building will maintain a location for lost and found items.
 Students who have lost items should check there and may retrieve their items if they give a proper description.
 Unclaimed items will be given to charity periodically during the school year.

-The School participates in the National School Lunch Program and makes lunches available to elementary school students for $2.45.
+The School participates in the National School Lunch Program and makes lunches available for $2.45 to students in 5th grade and $2.70 for students in 6th, 7th, and 8th grades.
 Students may also bring their own lunch to school to be eaten in the School’s cafeteria.
 No student may leave school premises during the lunch period without specific written request from the parent and written permission from the principal.
 Menus and other information regarding the District’s Foodservice Program are posted on the District’s Website.

 Applications for the School’s Free and Reduced-Priced Meal program are distributed to all students who have not been directly certified to receive free school meals.
 If a student does not receive an application form and believes s/he is eligible, contact the principal.
 An application can also be submitted online at: www.LunchApplication.com.

 Families may apply for free or reduced-price lunches at any time during the school year.
 Students enrolled in Sidney City Schools at the end of the previous school year will automatically have their previous year’s eligibility status for Free or Reduced Priced Meals carried over for the start of the new school year.
 This carryover ends when an eligibility application for the new school year has been processed or after 30 days, whichever takes place first.